North American inland temperate rainforest: Recognition as a rainforest

 It has been started to be recognized as an “inland counterpart” of the coastal Pacific temperate rainforest extending from Washington state up to south-central Alaska.
-This is mainly, because the Inland rainforests share a great number of oceanic lichen species – which is remarkable, considering of its distance to the coastline.
+This is mainly, because the Inland rainforests share a great number of oceanic lichen species – which is remarkable, considering its distance from the coastline.

 Climate

 Temperature

 The general temperature pattern in the Inland rainforests in relation to its Pacific Northwestern counterpart can be summarized as: colder winters and warmer summers.

 In northern Idaho rainforest patches along the Clearwater River, a mean annual temperature of 5.4°C has been measured.

 In British Columbian Inland rainforest areas, the mean annual temperature ranges from 2.7 to 4.5°C. In the coldest months, the mean temperature of these region lies between -8 and -9.5°C.

 Precipitation patterns

 In general, the inland rainforest patches are restricted to areas with extraordinarily humid climate.
 For most of the year, pacific storm systems and maritime air masses moved into the interior by the prevailing westerlies create a zone of high precipitation when intersecting with the longitudinally oriented mountain ranges of that area (see Rocky Mountains, Columbia Mountains).
 This pattern changes in the southern regions during the summer months, when winds from Canada and the Great Plains dominate.
 This results in a substantially lower average rainfall in July and August in the southern rainforest patches than in the rest of the year, leading to a generally drier summer than in the North where the summers are cool and wet.

 In general, mean annual precipitation ranges between 700 and 1,500mm.

 For British Columbian rainforest patches, the mean annual precipitation varies between 788mm and 1,240mm.
 Because of low winter temperatures, winter precipitation generally falls as snow.

 Snowpack melting and a relatively high precipitation in early summer offset any potential drying effect caused by the colder winters and warmer summers.